ayaz-ac/ayaz-ac.github.io/_posts/en/2025-01-05-la-dure-realite-des-saas.md

 However, communicating as part of building in public is also work!
 You’ll need to communicate daily and be consistent.
 The beginnings can be tough because you may not yet have a community following your progress.
 But this is precisely when you need to hang in there and not give up!

-# Patience is a Virtue
+# Patience is a virtue
 Building a SaaS is a (very) long-term investment, mainly because it takes time to create a good product!
 From developing your MVP to iterating on it until you reach your PMF (Product Market Fit), it will take several months.

 Of course, the fact that you’re not working full-time on your SaaS significantly impacts the project’s duration.